-Seasonal roasted vegetables with an Asian-style honey ginger garlic glaze – a great side dish for any time of year, and perfect for sharing with family during holiday gatherings.
+Seasonal roasted vegetables with garlic-ginger glaze is a unique and flavorful side dish for any time of year.
+Perfect for sharing with family during holiday gatherings.

 This post is sponsored by San-J.